fire1ce/3os.org/docs/guides/tools/wifiQrGenerator.md

 ---
 description: Simple QR Code Generator for your wifi network.
-Scan & Connect This will generate a QR code what can be used with any iOS/Android device to access a given Wifi without manually adding a network and password.
-Just scan the QR Code and you are connected.
-This is a fully static code - no data is send to any server!
+Scan & Connect This will generate a QR code what can be used with any iOS/Android device to access a given Wifi.
 ---

 # Wifi QR Image Generator